dozamo/lfcs/provision-ubuntu-kvm.md

 nav_order: 2
 parent: Lab Environment Setup
 #permalink: /lab-setup/ubuntu/ # Opcional, para una URL más bonita
+description: "Guide for an automated, text-based installation of an Ubuntu 22.04 LTS server for our lab."
 ---

 # Provisioning an Ubuntu 22.04 LTS VM on KVM (CLI)